cpietsch/smb-vis/README.md

 The project museum4punkt0 is funded by the Federal Government Commissioner for Culture and the Media in accordance with a resolution issued by the German Bundestag (Parliament of the Federal Republic of Germany).

 ### Installation
-Nodejs is required to execute the following commands.
+Nodejs is required to build the visualization.
+Run the following command in order to install the packages needed for the build and dev environment.
 ```
 npm i
-npm run dev
-npm run build
 ```

+### Development
+There are 2 build systems included.
+Running `npm run dev` will start up the default svelte build system including hotreloading.
+A faster alternative is running svite via `npm run sdev` which will also run a hot reloading environment on port 3000.
+Svite (vite) is a web dev build tool that serves your code via native ES Module imports during dev.

 ### Usage
-The public folder will be copied to a web server after running `npm run build`.
-Alternatively, GitHub can also be used to host the visualization.
-The gh-pages branch is used for this via `npm run deploy`.
+Run `npm run build` and copy the /public folder to a webserver.
+Alternatively, GitHub can be used to host the visualization.
+Run `npm run deploy` to build and deploy the visualization to github.io via the gh-pages branch.
+We recommend using a webserver with gzip and http2 enabled in order to reduce loading times dramatically.

 ### Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.